Hackingzone/airgeddon/README.md

 Please, respect the code style and the UTF-8 files format only using at the end of the lines LF (not CRLF).<br/>
 <br/>
 *For beta testers:*<br/>
-You can download the master version or the beta testing version from the development branch called `dev`
+You can download the master version or the beta testing version from the development branch called `dev`<br/>

 #Changelog
 See <a href="https://github.com/v1s1t0r1sh3r3/airgeddon/blob/master/changelog.txt" target="_blank">Changelog</a> file to review changes.<br/>